peburrows/mongo_db_logger/README.md

 <code>include MongoDBLogging</code>

-2) configure specific environments to use the MongoLogger (in config/#{environment}.rb):
+2) configure specific environments to use the MongoLogger (in config/environments/#{environment}.rb):

 <code>config.logger = MongoLogger.new</code>

-3) add mongo settings for each environment in which you want to use MongoDB for logging:
+3) add mongo settings for each environment in which you want to use MongoDB for logging.
+The values below are defaults :

 <pre><code>
 development: